Purvesh-PJ/software_developement/Python/student-management-system/README.md

-# Library Management System
+# Student Management System

-This library management that you can manage and access specific books finding by author it a command-line application that you can access and manipulate using through commands.
+Command-line application that add students to university apply courses and instructors that manages student add, update using command line interface.

 ### Features:

-- Add, delete, and update books from library.
+- Add, delete, and update students from university.
-- Generate monthly reports and summaries.
+- find students with id and update stidents details.
-- Budget tracking and expense predictions.
+- add and remove couses from students list.
 - Data storage using JSON or CSV files.

 ## Table of Contents